KeePass 1.x supports importing data from CSV files (special form), CodeWallet, Password Safe, and Personal Vault.

 If you want to transfer data between KeePass 1.x databases, you must not change the default export options of KeePass.
 Do not export additional fields or uncheck any options, otherwise KeePass will not be able to re-import the CSV file, because it does not comply to the specification above any more.

-Using OpenOffice Calc to create a CSV file:
+Using LibreOffice Calc to create a CSV file:

 File Format: XML (KeePass 1.x)